Branding the subconscious

 On a late April evening at a classical Tuscan restaurant in a quiet corner of Florence, it was already warm enough to dine alfresco.
-We ordered a Florentine steak and two glasses of red wine, and my conversation began with Danilo Venturi.
+After ordering a Florentine steak and red wine, Danilo Venturi was ready to start the conversation.

 Few people know that Danilo arrived at Polimoda initially as a student, then came back several years later as a teacher.
 His intuition to launch the master’s course in Fashion Brand Management paid off, and since that moment Danilo worked closely with Linda Loppa, the then Director of Polimoda, to develop more business courses.
 Eventually he became Head of Department and in 2016, Polimoda’s Director.

 I know that you come to this restaurant often.
 Why this place?